ritza-co/kaboom/doc/21-scenes.md

 	})

 ```

 The tag for the "spike" sprite in the code above, is "danger".
 Once the player collides with the spikes, we will use the `go()` function to switch to the "lose" scene which we are yet to implement.

-The platforms on which the player stands on is placed high and if the player steps off, the will fal to the edge of the sceen due to the gravity in the game.
+The player can also fall off a platform due to the gravity in the game.
 If the player does fall, it will be game over.
-Let's add this functionality with the `onUpdate()` function, to keep checking the player's `y` position to see if they have fallen off:
+Let's add this functionality with the `onUpdate()` function to keep checking the player's `y` position to see if they have fallen off:

 ```javascript
 	player.onUpdate(() => {
 		if (player.pos.y >= 480) {